gasduster99/sppComp/try1/try1_2.md

 the model with enough empirical information to adequately learn about the system.
 In this setting some market categories and time periods may not be well enough sampled to learn the parameters of the models presented here.
-For this reason, we refrain from modeling any period where the minimum number of possible parameters exceeds the number of samples for the modeled period.
+For this reason, we refrain from modeling any period where the minimum possible number of effective parameters exceeds the number of samples for the modeled period.
 Rather than apply models inappropriately, these landings are speciated as the nominal species for their market category.
-We later demonstrate that due to the prioritization for sampling heavily landed, or otherwise commercially relevant categories, this sample size heuristic only leads to nominal speciation in market categories and time periods where total landings are low.
-Thus nominal landings represent a negligible component of the overall expansion process.
+We later demonstrate that due to prioritization in sampling heavily landed, or otherwise commercially relevant categories, this sample size heuristic leaves relatively few landings to be speciated in a statistically uninformed way (i.e. ``nominal'' speciation). <!--nominal speciation in market categories and time periods where total landings are low.-->
+Thus nominal speciation represents a negligible component of the overall expanded landings for most species.

-* something about chuncking time at regulation time periods
+* something about chuncking time at regulation time periods?
 	* introduce idea of modeled period (mcat/time chunk)
+	* a section got added later on by EJ

 ## Data Generating Model
 <!--Something something hierarchical Poisson model.
 Something something (Shelton, 2012).-->